syslogic/bash-scripts/README.md

 ## wrap_android_emulator.sh
-it wraps the Android Emulator with CLI options. merely written, because I was fed up of doing this manually and the GUI of Android Studio does not permit one to add parameters there, in order to configure QEMU & KVM differently.
+it wraps the Android Emulator with CLI options. merely written, because I was fed up of doing this manually and the GUI of Android Studio does not permit one to add further parameters there, in order to configure QEMU & KVM as one wishes.

 ## keylayout.sh
 it installs package system-config-keyboard on RHEL and CentOS